andrewyazura/rotate-molecules/README.md

 # Rotate molecules

 The purpose of this repo's code is to rotate a part of a molecule with the glycosidic bond around C-N bond.
+It creates 360 `.gjf` files, each file containing a modified molecule.

 ## Note